sjurba/rebase-editor/README.md

 ### Command line arguments
 The editor accepts the following command line arguments:
  * -s, --status: Print a status line on top.
 Useful for debugging custom key maps.
  * -k, --keys: Set a custom keybinding.
-Must be defined as .json or a module exporting a json object.
+Must be defined as .json file or a .js file with a module exporting a json object.
  * -c, --color: Use colorful editor output
  * -m, --marker: Set a custom marker to mark selected lines.
 It can be any string like '>> ' or one of the [terminal-kit style characters](https://github.com/cronvel/string-kit#ref.format.markup).
 The default is '^!'
 (Inverse) except for windows where that doesn't work [(See #9)](https://github.com/sjurba/rebase-editor/issues/9) which has yellow instead: '^Y'.